aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonnet/developer-guide/converting/convert-visio-to-other-files/_index.es.md

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXml.py" >}}

-## **Exportar a XPS**
+## **Export to XPS**
- Este artículo explica cómo exportar un Microsoft Visio diagram a XPS usando[Aspose.Diagram para Python vía .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.
 Utilice el constructor de la clase [Diagram] para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Los fragmentos de código de este artículo toman el diagram a continuación como entrada.
-También puede usar otros formatos diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**El documento fuente.**|
 |:- |
 |![todo:imagen_alternativa_texto](how-to-convert-a-visio-diagram_5.png)|

-Para exportar VSD diagram a XPS:
+To export VSD diagram to XPS:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase Diagram y establezca XPS como formato de salida.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Exportar Microsoft Visio Dibujo a XPS**
+### **Export Microsoft Visio Drawing to XPS**
-Los ejemplos de código muestran cómo exportar el dibujo Microsoft Visio a XPS usando C#.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXps.py" >}}

-## **Exportar un Diagram a SVG**
+## **Export a Diagram to SVG**
-Este artículo explica cómo exportar un Microsoft Visio diagram a SVG (Scalable Vector Graphics) usando[Aspose.Diagram para Python vía .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.

 Utilice el constructor de la clase [Diagram] para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Para exportar VSD diagram a SVG, realice los siguientes pasos:
+To export VSD diagram to SVG, perform the following steps:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase y establezca SVG como formato de exportación.
+1. Call the class' Save method and set SVG as the export format.
-### **Exportar Microsoft Visio Dibujo a SVG**
+### **Export Microsoft Visio Drawing to SVG**
-Los ejemplos de código muestran cómo exportar un diagram a SVG usando C#.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToSvg.py" >}}